scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 with existing open-source software.

-While Devito was originally developed for seismic imaging workflows, the automated generation and optimisation of stencil codes can be utilised for a much broader set of computational problems.
+While Devito was originally developed for seismic imaging workflows, the automated generation and optimization of stencil codes can be utilised for a much broader set of computational problems.
 In this paper we will give a brief overview of the design concepts and Devito's key features before demonstrating the Devito API on a set of